 With the holidays upon us, massages make great gifts for others, or yourself if you’re feeling the stress that sometimes comes along with the holiday cheer.
 There are lots of massage techniques and types to choose from (over 200, to be exact), which can be confusing when trying to decide the right massage for you or your loved one.
-We’re here to break down the most common techniques, so you can easily choose the massage that best suits your needs.
+We’re here to break down the most common techniques with the massage guide, so you can easily choose the massage that best suits your needs.

 This is the classic, most common type of massage.
 It involves five basic strokes: long sliding strokes (effleurage), kneading (petrissage), rhythmic tapping (tapotement), friction and vibrating and shaking.